-In 2015, Proud Ground launched a full-service real estate firm, Proud Ground Community Realty, as a new line of business for the organization, becoming Oregon’s only non-profit real estate brokerage.
+In 2015, community land trust Proud Ground launched a full-service real estate firm, Proud Ground Community Realty, as a new line of business for the organization, becoming Oregon’s only non-profit real estate brokerage.

 “We already had been licensed in real estate brokerage for several years, primarily to conduct the CLT real estate transactions,” said Tyler Koski, real estate broker and project manager at Proud Ground.
 “We had the systems in place, so why not open our real estate services to the public and help buyers and sellers in the open market, while creating an additional revenue stream for our land trust?”